CusanzaBros/vscode-net-tools/README.md

 ## Requirements

-This extension does not require any addition software, and works on Windows and Linux.
+This extension does not require any addition software, and works on Windows, Linux, and MacOS.

 ## Contributions